riaanHarwood/riaanHarwood/README.md

 ## Hi there 👋

 My name is Riaan Harwood.
 A software engineer currently based in Auckland, New Zealand.
 I have over two years of experience as a developer, mostly from freelance and small project-based work.
-You can contact me at riaanh27@hotmail.com
+I currently work as an integration engineer, developing reusable integration components and microservices using Node.js and TypeScript.
+You can contact me at riaandevtesting@gmail.com

 ## Connect with me on